-Cachexia is a common complication of cancer (as well as a few other conditions) that is felt to be responsible for 20% of cancer deaths in the United States.
+Cachexia is a common complication of cancer (and some other medical conditions such as HIV/AIDS) that is felt to be responsible for 20% of cancer deaths in the United States.
 That said, it is rarely diagnosed until it has been present for a lengthy period of time.
 What exactly is cachexia, what are the signs and symptoms, what is it caused by, and how is it treated?

 What is Cachexia?Cachexia is a syndrome that is characterized by symptoms of unintentional weight loss, progressive muscle wasting, and a loss of appetite.
 Present in at least 50% of people with advanced cancer, it's estimated that it contributes directly to 20% of cancer deaths.

 Even though the symptoms and signs of cachexia are usually noticed late in the course of cancer, we're learning that the process leading to muscle wasting begins very early on after a diagnosis of cancer.
 In such, cachexia is often present before any weight loss occurs.

 Cachexia is sometimes referred to as a paraneoplastic syndrome, which simply means symptoms that are caused by substances made by a cancer or by the body's reaction to cancer.
 It might seem like cachexia should be easily treated at first glance, but effective treatments are lacking.
 This is because cachexia is more than just a lack of calories in the body.